-Patrick Teed is a PhD Candidate in the Social and Political Thought Programme at York University and incoming Faculty of Arts & Sciences Postdoctoral Fellow in the Department of English at the University of Toronto.
+Patrick Michael Teed is a PhD Candidate in the Social and Political Thought Programme at York University and Faculty of Arts & Science Postdoctoral Fellow in the Department of English at the University of Toronto.

-Broadly speaking, his scholarship focuses on: Black critical theory; psychoanalysis; racial slavery and abolitionism; continental philosophy; and science and technology studies.
-His available essays can be found in: differences, CR: New Centennial Review, Rhizomes, TOPIA, and Lateral and he has guest edited a special issue of TOPIA focusing on Black critical theoretical approaches to care and cure.
-He is currently at work on his first book project, Deconstructing Life: Epigenesis, Antiblackness, which interrogates the racism structural to critical theory’s enchantment with postgenomic science.
+As an interdisciplinary scholar working within the theoretical humanities, Patrick’s scholarship covers a wide terrain of interests, including: Black critical theory; psychoanalysis; racial slavery and abolitionism; continental philosophy; and science and technology studies.
+His peer-reviewed essays can be found in: differences, New Centennial Review, Rhizomes, Social & Cultural Geography, TOPIA, and Lateral and he guest edited a special issue of TOPIA focusing on Black critical theoretical approaches to the keywords care and cure.
+He is currently working on two book projects.
+His first, Deconstructing Life: Epigenesis, Antiblackness, interrogates the racism structural to critical theory’s enchantment with postgenomic science.
+His second, Whither Abolition?, provides an immanent critique of abolitionist politics and theory.

 His research has been generously supported by the Social Sciences and Humanities Research Council, the Ontario Graduate Scholarship, the University of Toronto, and York University.